-Just as there are infinite inventive ways to introduce a bug in a program, I’m convinced there are infinite ways to wreck a book.
+Easier said that done?
+Well, yes.
+Just as there are infinite ways to introduce a bug in a program, I’m convinced there are infinite ways to wreck a book.
 That said, how to revise a novel is a subject that doesn’t seem to be much written about.
 You could easily fill books about it, but here’s a quick and dirty:

 - What do you want the book to be about?
 If you don’t know, it’ll be really hard to know you’ve hit the finishing line.